 What to expect on your first visit

-Tongue, pulse, and palpitation
+Tongue, pulse, and palpation

-With the pulse taking, an acupuncturist uses three fingers on each radial artery.
-Again, each finger position represents a different organ, and we are examining the quality of the pulse related to each organ, as well as the overall pulse.
+When checking your pulse, we are feeling the different qualities of the pulse.
+With pulse taking, an acupuncturist uses three fingers on the radial artery.
+Each finger position represents a different organ system.
+We examine the quality of the pulse related to each position, as well as the overall pulse.

 For more information on what to wear and what to expect from the treatment, please visit the individual services pages.